 Chill

 Transfer the bowl to the fridge and let it chill for about 20-30 minutes.
 You cannot skip this step!
 You will notice that right after combining the ingredients, the cookie dough appears too thin or soft to manipulate and roll into balls.
-This is because the dough need to chill first for the coconut to make its magic and firm up.
+This is because the dough needs to chill first to reach the right consistency and firm up.

 Roll

-Using either a mini ice scream scoop or a heaping tablespoon, roll the cookie dough into balls using the palms of your hands.
+Using either a mini ice cream scoop or a cookie scoop to divide the dough (equivalent to about a heaping tablespoon) and then, roll the cookie dough into little balls using the palms of your hands.
 Et voila!
 They are ready to eat!

 - Be sure to use mini chocolate chips.
 If you only have larger, then consider roughly chopping them first.
 The balls are small and the mini kind of chips simply works better here.